 –You will miss one of the best parts of diving…being weightless: over-weighted means to feel the heavy weight on your hips, to feel the power of gravity.
 It means to miss the floating part.
 It means to stop swimming and sink like a huge rock.
 Isn’t it sad?
 If you already enjoy diving, wait until you experience the incredible feeling of being weightless underwater and you will get addicted!

 So, I hope, I convinced you to start working on your buoyancy.
 It is a long topic and many books have been written about it.
 There is a whole specialty, focussing on buoyancy only, which you can do to improve your skills.
 It is not something you learn in a couple of dives.
 It takes time, practice and experience.
-I like to tell my students: "I gave you the tools, now you need the experience."
+I like to tell my students: “I gave you the tools, now you need to gain the experience.”

-More buoyancy tips are coming soon.
 Until then, I hope, you understood the most important skill: The will of the diver to improve and learn buoyancy control!